-BlackRock, Inc. (BlackRock) is an independent investment management firm.
-The Company provides a range of investment and risk management services.
-The Company serves its clients as a fiduciary, and derives all of its revenues from client business.
-It invests in capital markets globally.
-Its clients include taxable, tax-exempt and official institutions (including pension funds, endowments, insurance companies, corporations, financial institutions, central banks and sovereign wealth funds) as well as retail investors and high net worth individuals.
-Its product range includes single- and multi-asset class portfolios investing in equities, fixed income, alternatives and/or money market instruments.
-It offer its products directly and through intermediaries in a range of vehicles, including open-end and closed-end mutual funds, iShares exchange-traded funds (ETFs) and other exchange-traded products ( ETPs), collective investment funds and separate accounts.
-The Company also offers its BlackRock Solutions (BRS) investment systems, risk management and advisory services to institutional investors.
-In March 2012, it acquired Claymore Investments, Inc. from Guggenheim Partners, LLC.
-On February 14, 2013, BlackRock Inc sold its entire interest in Avocet Mining plc.
+BlackRock, Inc. (BlackRock), incorporated on February 13, 2006, is an investment management firm.
+The Company provides a range of investment and risks management services.
+The Company's clients include retail, high net worth (HNW) and institutional investors, consists of pension funds, official institutions, endowments, insurance companies, corporations, financial institutions, central banks and sovereign wealth funds.
+The Company's platform enables it to offer active (alpha) investments with index (beta) products and risk management to develop solutions for clients.
+The Company’s product range includes single- and multi-asset class portfolios investing in equities, fixed income, alternatives and/or money market instruments.
+The Company offers the products directly and through intermediaries in a variety of vehicles, including open-end and closed-end mutual funds, iShares exchange-traded funds (ETFs) and other exchange-traded products, collective investment funds and separate accounts.
+The Company also offer the BlackRock Solutions (BRS) risk management and advisory services primarily to institutional investors.

 Risk & Quantitative Analysis

-Across all asset classes, the Risk & Quantitative Analysis (RQA) group at BlackRock provides risk management advice and independent risk oversight of the investment management processes, identifies and helps manage counterparty and operational risks, coordinates standards for firm wide investment performance measurement and determines risk management-related analytical and information requirements.
+Across all asset classes, in addition to the efforts of the portfolio management teams, the Risk & Quantitative Analysis (RQA) group at BlackRock draws on extensive analytical systems and third-party data to identify, measure and manage a range of risks.
+RQA provides risk management advice and independent risk oversight of the investment management processes, identifies and helps manage counterparty and operational risks, coordinates standards for firm investment performance measurement and determines risk management-related analytical and information requirements.

 Company Web Links